UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 * **NOTE:** Make sure that you are clear about which serial address corresponds to which USRP!
 If you are unsure, you can unplug one of the devices and rerun the _uhd\_find\_devices_ command to determine the address of the device that is still connected.

 At this point, you should be able to build and execute the flowgraph in GRC if you followed the steps above.
-However, if you attempt to run the completed [SDR_Hardware_01.grc](https://github.com/UCaNLabUMB/SDR_Tutorials/tree/main/Flowgraphs/03_Hardware) flowgraph from this repository you will get an error since the address should not be the same as your USRPs' addresses.
+However, if you attempt to run the completed [SDR_Hardware_01.grc](https://github.com/UCaNLabUMB/SDR_Tutorials/tree/main/Flowgraphs/03_Hardware) flowgraph from this repository you will get an error since the defined addresses should not be the same as your USRPs' addresses.
 We will first discuss how we've included parameter blocks to allow for user specification of the address, then we will discuss some observations about the running OTA transmission.

 ## Parameter Blocks and Command Line Execution